rdeville-public-bak/my_programs.dynamic_prompt.bak/doc/developpers_guide.md

 git push upstream-fork --all
 ```

-Then propose your merge request, as shown below.
+Then propose your merge request on the branch `develop` of the main repo, as
+shown below.